saidurpulok/my-portfolio/README.md

 2. **GitHub Actions Workflow**:

    Go to the `Settings` tab in your repository and find the `Pages` option.
-Choose `Github Actions` from `Source` dropdown menu in place of "Deploy from Branch".
+Choose `Github Actions` from `Source` dropdown menu instead of "Deploy from Branch".
 It will automatically detect your NextJs app and you will get a `Configure` button.
 Hit the button and this will create a YML file.
 Commit the change and that's all you need to do!
    The workflow YAML file (`.github/workflows/nextjs.yml`) will be triggered automatically whenever you push to `main`.

 You can view the deployment status in the "Actions" tab of your repository on GitHub.